sugaryourcoffee/secondhand/doc/printer.md

     Listen 192.168.178.66:631

+Note: When the IP changes you have to adjust the IP-address in the configuration file.

 We also want to have access to the CUPS web interface from all machines within the local network to be able to conduct administration tasks on the CUPS server.
 We make following additions to `/etc/cups/cupsd.conf` in the